-- 1.1 The Adur Local Plan 2014 is a new plan which will provide a strategy for development in Adur1 up to 2031.
-It seeks to achieve a balance in meeting needs for development such as housing, employment, retail and community facilities, - while striving to protect and enhance the character and features of Adur which so many people value such as its open spaces, landscape and historic features. - 1.2 The Local Plan will play an important part in facilitating the regeneration of Adur, through indicating key sites and strategic locations for new development, and facilitating the delivery of appropriate infrastructure.
-This Plan sets out a vision and strategy and looks at the planning issues the area is facing, and proposes policies for addressing them. - 1.3 The Local Plan, when adopted, will be the 'umbrella' for all subsequent policy and guidance documents to be produced as part of the new Local Development Framework (LDF).
-The Council's programme for preparing these is contained within the Local Development Scheme.2 Other documents to be prepared in the future include the Joint Area Action Plan for the Shoreham Harbour regeneration area3, a Community Infrastructure Levy Charging Schedule, a Gypsy and Traveller Development Plan Document (DPD), a Supplementary Planning Document (SPD) providing guidance on infrastructure provision, and a Green Infrastructure SPD. - 1.4 The Local Plan will also inform strategies and projects proposed by the Council, its partners and stakeholders which will have an impact on Adur's economy, community and environment. - 1.5 The LDF documents including this Local Plan will eventually replace the Adur District Local Plan 1996.
-Until this happens, much of the Adur District Local Plan is 'saved' and its policies will continue to be used in making planning decisions.
-A list of saved policies may be found in Appendix 1.4 - 1.6 Development proposals will be assessed as to whether they comply with the National Planning Policy Framework, national Planning Practice Guidance, and relevant development plan policies (which include the Local Plan and relevant
+- 1.1 The Adur Local Plan is a new plan which provides a strategy for development in Adur1 up to 2032.
+It seeks to achieve a balance in meeting needs for development such as housing, employment, retail and community facilities, while striving to protect and enhance the character and features of Adur which so many people value such as its open spaces, landscape and historic features. - 1.2 The Local Plan will play an important part in facilitating the regeneration of Adur, through indicating key sites and strategic locations for new development, and facilitating the delivery of appropriate infrastructure.
+This Plan sets out a vision and strategy and looks at the planning issues the area is facing, and proposes policies for addressing them. - 1.3 The Local Plan will be the 'umbrella' for all subsequent policy and guidance documents to be produced as part of the new Local Development Framework (LDF).
+The Council's programme for preparing these is contained within the Local Development Scheme.2 Other documents to be prepared in the future include the Joint Area Action Plan for the Shoreham Harbour regeneration area3, a Gypsy and Traveller Development Plan Document (DPD), a Supplementary Planning Document (SPD) providing guidance on infrastructure provision, and a Green Infrastructure SPD. - 1.4 The Local Plan will also inform strategies and projects proposed by the Council, its partners and stakeholders which will have an impact on Adur's economy, community and environment. - 1.5 Development proposals will be assessed as to whether they comply with the National Planning Policy Framework (NPPF), National Planning Practice Guidance (NPPG), and relevant development plan policies (which include the Local Plan and relevant minerals and waste4 policies) as well as for the contribution they make to delivering the vision and objectives of the Local Plan. - 1.6 West Sussex County Council (WSCC) is responsible for preparing statutory land use plans for minerals and waste.
+Adopted sites have been identified and safeguarded in the West Sussex Minerals and Waste Local Plans.
+Proposals for development should have regard to the defined County Minerals Safeguarding Area and Minerals Consultation Area guidance and policy produced by West Sussex County Council.
+The Waste Local Plan

-1 Excluding the area covered by the National Park - see Map 11, Key Features of Adur District, in Appendix 3.
+Excluding the area covered by the National Park - see Map 3, Key Features of Adur District in Appendix 2.